Everett M. Arnold: Comics

 Arnold's companies became highly successful during comics' World War II boomtime, the period fans and historians call the Golden Age of Comic Books.
 Helping Arnold were wartime paper-quota laws, under which publications begun before the war received far higher allotments than those begun afterward.
 Postwar, he kept up with changes in taste, renaming Military Comics as Modern Comics (beginning with issue #44, Nov.
 1945), turning the superhero series Crack Comics into Crack Western (with #63, Nov.
 1949) and changing Kid Eternity into Buccaneers (with #19, Jan.
 1950).
 He bought out the Cowles' brothers interest for $140,000 in 1950; during their 13-year partnership, the Cowles had earned nearly $1.8 million on their original $1,000 investment.

 Among his philanthropic efforts around this time, wealthy alumnus Arnold paid the Brown University tuition of college football player Joe Paterno, who attended from 1946 to 1950 before going on to become the College Football Hall of Fame coach of Penn State University.

 During the 1950s, Quality Comics followed the prevailing comics trends away from superheroes to a wide range of genres.
 This included a single horror title, Web of Evil, that nonetheless made Arnold's otherwise wholesome company a target, like many other comics publishers, as a supposed factor in juvenile delinquency, as charged by Dr. Fredric Wertham's book Seduction of the Innocent and Congressional hearings led by Senator Estes Kefauver.
 Together with his staff's individual departures as time went on, Arnold in 1956 closed his company, selling most of its properties to DC Comics.
 The final Quality titles, including Heart Throbs #46, Robin Hood Tales #6, and Yanks in Battle #4, were cover-dated December 1956.

 Comics historian Jim Steranko wrote that, "Arnold was, without a doubt, one of the most generous comic publishers.
-He was always very fair with the artists and believed in sharing the wealth.
+He was always very fair with the artists and believed in sharing wealth.
 He often delivered an extra bonus to his men in appreciation for their work and loyalty.
 He was, perhaps, the only publisher who paid his men what they were really worth."